* Trump set to meet with Democratic senators on taxes

 "The likelihood of passing sweeping corporate reform has diminished," Jack Ablin, chief investment officer at BMO Wealth Management, said in a research note.

-Republican lawmakers have said that Trump's legislative deal with Democrats last week to help hurricane victims and keep the government running for three more months could complicate the tax effort.
+Republican lawmakers have said that Trump's legislative deal with Democrats last week to help hurricane victims and keep the government running for another three months could complicate the tax effort, especially in terms of a corporate tax cut.

 Democrats, who generally oppose tax cuts for the wealthiest Americans, will have negotiating clout in Congress in early December to resist tax changes they oppose, also potentially including a corporate rate cut.

-Trump may visit as many as 13 states to sell his planned tax cuts to voters in coming weeks, the White House said.
+Trump may visit as many as 13 states to sell his planned tax cuts to voters in the coming weeks, the White House said.
+He plans to visit more states he won in last November's election that also have a Democratic senator, similar to recent trips to Missouri and North Dakota, as well as states with strong Republican support, an aide said.

-The White House said the senators who would dine with Trump were Democrats Manchin, Joe Donnelly and Heidi Heitkamp, along with Senate Finance Committee Chairman Orrin Hatch and fellow panel Republicans Patrick Toomey and John Thune.
+The White House said the six senators who will meet with Trump over dinner include Democrats Manchin, Joe Donnelly and Heidi Heitkamp, along with Senate Finance Committee Chairman Orrin Hatch and fellow panel Republicans Patrick Toomey and John Thune.

-Republican Senator John Kennedy, a budget committee member, told Reuters he wanted tax plans "with specificity" and expressed frustration at the slow pace of the tax debate.
+Republican Senator John Kennedy, a budget committee member, told Reuters he wants tax plans "with specificity" and expressed frustration at the slow pace of the tax debate.

 "No more platitudes.
 Let's see some meat on the bone," Kennedy said.
 "You don't always get what you want.
 I think there's a song that says that.
 But you need to get what you need and that's where we are.
 And I'm tired of screwing around. ...
-The American people are tired of screwing around."
+The American people are tired of screwing around," Kennedy said.

-(Additional reporting by Roberta Rampton in Washington; Brendan O'Brien in Milwaukee; Dan Burns in New York; and Svea Herbst in Boston.; Writing by Alistair Bell; Editing by Kevin Drawbaugh and Peter Cooney)
+(Reporting by Roberta Rampton, David Morgan, David Lawder, Brendan O'Brien, Dan Burns and Svea Herbst; Writing by Alistair Bell; Editing by Kevin Drawbaugh and Will Dunham)